 A Chapter 13 bankruptcy is the most common type of re-organization bankruptcy filing for consumers.
 You will be able to keep your property, but you must pay back some portion of your debts over a period of time from three to five years.
 Whereas a Chapter 7 bankruptcy cancels most of your debts, the Chapter 13 bankruptcy re-organizes your debts into a monthly payment.
 Not everyone is eligible for a Chapter 13 bankruptcy.
 A court may find that your income is too high to qualify for bankruptcy protection or too low to meet the proposed monthly payment obligations.
 You may also be ineligible due to your total debt burden.
 Our New Mexico bankruptcy attorneys can review your situation to determine your eligibility.
 If you are ineligible for a Chapter 13 bankruptcy filing, you may be eligible for a Chapter 7 bankruptcy filing.

-What You Will Need To Do For Chapter 13 Filing
+What You’ll Need to Do for Chapter 13 Filing

-It is always important that you obtain counsel to ensure your rights are protected to the best extent under both United States federal and New Mexico state law.
-Contact our bankruptcy attorneys today to discuss your financial situation online or by calling 505-265-1000.
+Chapter 13 bankruptcy filings can be complicated, and it is always important that you obtain counsel to ensure your rights are protected to the best extent of under both United States federal and New Mexico state law.
+Contact our New Mexico bankruptcy attorneys today to discuss your financial situation.